Vote Jo

 With these big changes coming up, it’s vital that local residents have councillors who know their area well and can focus on what matters most to their community, not just toe the party political line.

-If elected to DCC, I will make sure that the views of Feniton and Honiton residents and businesses are heard in the planning for this reorganisation.
+If elected, I will make sure that the views of Honiton residents and businesses are heard in the planning for this reorganisation.